mikaeljan/CartoTest/README.md

 3. SVGs are inline in order to save requests to the server.
 Same goes for the Vanilla's CSS style after optimization.<br>

 4. Since it was suggested not use jQuery I did my first take on making custom non-jQuery/JS hamburger menu with only CSS.
-The result was clumsy and very specific to this navigation, took a lot of experimenting and custom styling.
 <br>Might use a Vanilla JS for this next time.

-## To Add
+## Further implementation
-1. Add JS to implement menus interactions (dropdowns etc.)
+1. Add JS to implement menus interactions (dropdowns etc.).
+Use JS for toggling classes (hidden menu/shown menu.
+Not really a fan of just CSS way of handling this).

-2. In Express.js implement error handling (wrong /route would show basic template with layout )
+2. In Express.js implement error handling (wrong /route would show basic template with error layout )

+3. Use another MVC framework for a more dynamic site.

 ## Contact
 For any questions, please feel free to contact me:<br />